Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 longer provide its signatures over the tree at this point.
-Once there are no longer any sufficiently recent auditor tree roots, the log will become non-functional as the service operator won't be able to produce any query results that would be accepted by users.
+Once there are no longer any sufficiently recent auditor tree roots, the log will become non-functional as the service operator won't be able to produce any query responses that would be accepted by users.

 # IANA Considerations